bistory/esp8266-thermometer/README.md

 ## Installation / dependencies

-Go to NodeMCU-Build(http://nodemcu-build.com/) and download a firmware with DHT, file, GPIO, net, node, RTC Time, timer, UART and WiFi.
+Go to NodeMCU-Build(http://nodemcu-build.com/) and download a firmware with ADC, DHT, file, GPIO, net, node, RTC Time, timer, UART and WiFi.

 Flash your ESP with it then upload the init file of this project using ESPlorer.